RodrigoCR03/RodrigoCR03/README.md

 - 🌱 I'm currently pursuing my MSc in Computer Science and Engineering Student at [FCUL](https://ciencias.ulisboa.pt/)
 - 🎓 I hold a BSc in Eletronics, Telecomunications and Computer Engineering from [ISEL](https://www.isel.pt/en)
 - 🔬 My research interests encompass `Cybersecurity`, `Blockchain` and `Distributed Systems`
-- 💬 Feel free to reach out to me for any questions or discussions related to `Full Stack Development🚀`
 - 🎉 I find joy in `Travel✈️`, `Reading📖` and staying active through `Workouts💪`

 <!--